Carbine (horse): Death and subsequent fame

 Carbine died at Welbeck on 10 June 1914.
 He had suffered a stroke and was put down with a drug to end his suffering, according to the horse's 'biographer', Grania Polliness.
 The Duke of Portland gave his skeleton to the Melbourne Museum.
 Today it is displayed at the Australian Racing Museum and Hall of Fame in Melbourne.
 Carbine's combined record of documented success as both a racehorse and an international sire is possibly unequalled by any other Australasian Thoroughbred.

 Carbine had his portrait painted by the noted equine artist, Martin Stainforth and it was reproduced in Racehorses in Australia.

 Carbine's mounted head and tail are in the collection of the Auckland War Memorial Museum.

 Carbine's name is immortalised in the name of the road which runs through what was once the Sylvia Park Stud, Carbine Road.

 The Perkins Brewery (Toowoomba) named a beer after Carbine, "Carbine Stout" in 1915.
-When the brewery closed in 1958 Carbine Stout was brewed at Castlemaine Perkins' famous Milton site until 2005, and still to this day XXXX receive requests from Stout fans who try valiantly to convince Castlemaine to brew it again.
+When the brewery closed in 1958 Carbine Stout was brewed at Castlemaine Perkins' famous Milton site until 2005, and to this day XXXX receive requests from Stout fans who continue trying to convince Castlemaine to brew it again.

 The historic mining town Mount Carbine in Queensland, Australia, is named after him.
 The name was chosen after his 1890 Melbourne Cup win.